-Name of Document: Display Screen Equipment Policy Completed by: Bernadette Keavney Job title Head of 7 Complian rust Health and Safety Date January 2021 1 Yes / No 1.
-Will the process described individuals?
-This is informatic described within the document.
+Name of Document: Display Screen Equipment Policy Completed by: Samantha Roost Job title Acting H ead of Health S afety & Date Date 27/02/2024 Yes / No 1.
+Will the process described in the document involve the collection of new information about individuals?
+This is information in excess of what is required to carry out the process described within the document.
 No 2.
 Will the process described themselves?
-This is informati described within the document. on in exces s of what is required d to ca rry out the process No 3.
-Will information about indiv previously had routine access document? • No 4.
-Are you using information a currently used for, or in a way it is no ot No 5.
-Does the process outlined be perceived as being privacy No 6.
-Will the process outlined in against individuals in ways wl de or action taken No 7.
+This is informati described within the document.
+No 3.
+Will information about indiv previously had routine access document?
+No 4.
+Are you using information a currently used for, or in a way it is not cu urrently used?
+No 5.
+Does the process outlined be perceived as being privacy 0, No 6.
+Will the process outlined in against individuals in ways where de or action taken No 7.
 As part of the process outlined in this document, is the information about individuals of a kind particularly likely to raise privacy concerns or expectations?
 For examples, health records, criminal records or other information that people would consider to be particularly private.
 No 8.
-Will the process require you to contact individuals in ways whichthey may find intrusive?
-No If the answer to any of these questions is 'Yes' please contact the Head of Data Privacy Tel: 0116 29505 07825 947786 Lpt-dataprivacy@leicspart.secure.nhs.uk In this case, adoption n of a procedural document will not take place until approved by the Head of Data IG Manager approval name: Date of approval
+Will the process require you to contact individuals in ways which they may find intrusive?
+No If the answer to any of these questions is 'Yes' please contact the Head of Data Privacy Tel: 0116 2950 07825 947786 Lpt-dataprivacy@leicspart.secure.nhs.uk In this case, adoption n of a procedural document will not take place until approved by the Head of Data IG Manager approval name: Date of approval